Shining light on short-range atomic ordering in semiconductors alloys

 \textit{Shell crystalline imperfections:} Annealing could, in principle, introduce crystalline defects (e.g., dislocations, stacking faults, impurity clusters) that degrade optical performance.
-Conventional and aberration-corrected TEM across the annealed series consistently reveals diamond cubic lattice with atomically sharp heterointerfaces and uninterrupted $\{111\}$ planes, without cracks, dislocations, or annealing-induced surface roughening (\fref{fig:Fig2}{i-k}, Supplementary Fig.~S1).
-The power-law dependence of \ac{pl} intensity on excitation power density ($I_{\text{PL}}\propto P^{m}$, Supplementary Note 3) provides insight into carrier recombination mechanisms.
-For the as-grown sample, linear scaling ($m=1.04 \pm 0.02$) reflects low-injection operation, where background carrier concentration (associated with the presence of unintentional doping~\cite{seifner2019a}) exceeds photo-generated carriers across the measured power range ($\SIrange{1.9}{22}{\kilo\watt\per\cm\squared}$).
-Annealing reduces background carriers via defect passivation, enabling partial access to high\hyp{}injection regime at higher powers.
-The higher exponent ($m=1.76 \pm 0.05$) approaching the $m\approx2$ limit characteristic of \ac{srh} recombination reveals that trap-mediated non-radiative pathways remain active.
-This \ac{srh}-limited behavior is consistent with the twenty-fold \ac{pl} intensity amplification (\fref{fig:Fig3}{a}): defect passivation and/or annihilation reduces the non-radiative loss rate, improving the internal quantum efficiency~\cite{gerber2017}.
-Together with structural imaging, these observations indicate that while defect populations are modified during annealing, they do not account for the observed blueshift.
+TEM performed across the annealed series consistently reveal no evidence of such defects (\fref{fig:Fig2}{i-k}, Supplementary Information Fig.~S1).
+The power-law dependence of \ac{pl} intensity on excitation power density ($I_{\text{PL}}\propto P^{m}$, Supplementary Information section 3) provides insight into defect-related carrier recombination mechanisms.
+For the as-grown sample, linear scaling ($m=1.04 \pm 0.02$) reflects low-injection operation, where background carrier concentration (associated with unintentional doping~\cite{seifner2019a}) exceeds photo-generated carriers across the measured power range.
+Annealing reduces background carriers via defect passivation, enabling partial access to the high-injection regime at higher powers.
+The higher exponent ($m=1.76 \pm 0.05$), approaching the $m\approx2$ limit characteristic of \ac{srh} recombination, is consistent with the observed twenty-fold \ac{pl} intensity amplification (\fref{fig:Fig3}{a}): defect passivation and/or annihilation reduces the non-radiative loss rate, improving the internal quantum efficiency~\cite{gerber2017}.
+These observations indicate that, although defect populations are modified during annealing, they do not account for the observed blueshift.